Sian Gibson: Premature retirement

-After that, Kay asked Gibson if she wanted to work with them on the script.
-Main characters, John and Kayleigh, were originally meant to be slightly younger - but the four rewrote the script to fit Kay and Gibson into the roles.
+After that, Kay asked Gibson whether she wanted to work with them on the script.
+Main characters John and Kayleigh were originally meant to be slightly younger – but the four rewrote the script to fit Kay and Gibson into the roles.
 Even with that, Kay said it was a struggle to convince bosses that Gibson was right for the role of Kayleigh, saying they preferred "somebody who's well known".
-He convinced them, insisting their "real-life chemistry could be the secret ingredient to the show’s success."
+He convinced them, insisting their "real-life chemistry could be the secret ingredient to the show's success".

 At first, Gibson didn't tell her call centre bosses that she was leaving to work on the show, instead saying she was struggling with child care.

 The show was broadcast in spring 2015, becoming an instant hit, and breaking BBC iPlayer viewing figures, with 2.8 million people watching before it was broadcast on BBC One.